hopsoft/rails_standards/README.md

 ## A Note on Client Side Frameworks

-Exciting things are happening in world of client side frameworks.
+Exciting things are happening in the world of client side frameworks.

 * [Backbone](http://backbonejs.org/)
 * [Ember](http://emberjs.com/)